1. The Phantom Carriage (Victor Sjöström, 1921)

 Tomas Alfredson (left) and three of the stars of Four Shades of Brown celebrating after the film won four Guldbagge awards in 2005.
 Photo: Maja Suslin/TT

 A group of young men returning to their west coast home quarters for one last summer of reflecting and magic mushroom picking.
 Further watching: The Ape (2009).

 29. Involuntary (Ruben Östlund, 2008)

 Swedish awkwardness as portrayed by the Gothenburg genius who later brought us Force Majeure.
 Further watching: Play (2011).

 Uncompromising pseudo-documentary about a real-life class reunion that the artist/director claims she was never invited to.

-This article was written by Swedish writer and translator Christian Ekvall.
+This article was written by Swedish writer and translator Christian Ekvall in 2016.
 For more information on his work, visit his website here.